 Eriona Bajrakurtaj, ACCA ACPA MSc LLM

 Eriona is an expert in helping businesses understand and manage their tax affairs aligned with the recent MTD government initiative.
-Eriona’s experience is limitless and is a current member of the quickbooks’ Accountant Council.
+Eriona’s experience is limitless and is a current member of the Quickbooks’ Accountant Council.

 Frequently Asked Questions about MTD